Maximal and area integral characterizations of Bergman spaces in the unit ball of $\mathbb{C}^n$: Atomic decomposition for Bergman spaces

 \item One would like to expect that when $0 < p < 1,$ $\A^p_{\alpha}$ also admits an atomic decomposition in terms of atoms with respect to Carleson tubes.
 However, the proof of Theorem \ref{th:AtDecomp} via duality cannot be extended to the case $0< p<1.$ At the time of this writing, this problem is entirely open.

-\item The real-variable atomic decomposition of Bergman spaces should be known to specialists, at least in the case $p=1.$ Indeed, Coifman and Weiss \cite{CW1977} claimed that the Bergman space $\A^1$ admits an atomic decomposition, based on their theory of harmonic analysis on homogeneous spaces.
-However, the case $0<p<1$ seems open as well.
+\item The real-variable atomic decomposition of Bergman spaces should be known to specialists in the case $p=1.$ Indeed, based on their theory of harmonic analysis on homogeneous spaces, Coifman and Weiss \cite{CW1977} claimed that the Bergman space $\A^1$ admits an atomic decomposition in terms of atoms with respect to $(\mathbb{B}_n, \varrho, d v),$ where \be \varrho (z, w) = \left \{ \right. \ee This also applies to $\A^1_{\alpha}$ because $(\mathbb{B}_n, \varrho, d v_{\alpha})$ is a homogeneous space for $\alpha > -1$ (see e.g. \cite{Tch2008}).
+However, the approach of Coifman and Weiss is again based on duality and therefore not constructive and cannot be applied to the case $0<p<1.$ Recently, the present authors \cite{CO2013} extend this result to the case $0<p <1$ through using a constructive method.

 \end{enumerate} \end{remark}